stallapalli/scripts-salesforece-education-cloud/ReadMe.md

 To run the scripts in this notebook, you need to have the following dependencies installed:

 1. **Salesforce CLI**: The Salesforce CLI is required to execute Salesforce commands.
 You can download and install it from [Salesforce CLI](https://developer.salesforce.com/tools/sfdxcli).
+2. **Salesforce Permisisons**: Ensure you have the necessary permissions to query and write data in both the source and target orgs.
+This includes permissions to access the objects and fields being migrated.
+There's a special permission set called "Data Migration" that can be assigned to the authorized user to give access to write to the CreatedDate and LastModifiedDate.
-2. **PowerShell**: Ensure you have PowerShell installed on your system.
+3. **PowerShell**: Ensure you have PowerShell installed on your system.
 The scripts are written in PowerShell and require it to run.
-3. **Jupyter Notebook**: The notebook is written in Jupyter Notebook format and can be run using Jupyter Notebook or JupyterLab.
+4. **Jupyter Notebook**: The notebook is written in Jupyter Notebook format and can be run using Jupyter Notebook or JupyterLab.
-4. **File System**: The scripts write data to the file system, so ensure you have the necessary permissions to create and write to the appropriate directories.
+5. **File System**: The scripts write data to the file system, so ensure you have the necessary permissions to create and write to the appropriate directories.

 ## Usage